Role of unphysical neutrino phases in the phenomenology of consistently defined textures. Case study: traceless neutrino mass matrix: Phenomenological Analysis

 \subsection{General case}

-In either hierarchy type, the mixing and phase (CP and non-physical) span their full ranges, with no corresponding gaps.
+In either hierarchy type, the mixing and phase (CP and unphysical) span their full ranges, with no corresponding gaps.
 Numerical computations reveal a weak correlations ($\phi_1-\phi_3, \phi_2-\phi_3$), and that $m_{ee}$ is an increasing function of $m_2$.
-Like in (case II), the inclusion of the non-physical phases dilute many correlations compared to (case I), and so again we present just the six correlations described in (case II).
+Like in (case II), the inclusion of the unphysical phases dilute many correlations compared to (case I), and so again we present just the six correlations described in (case II).